phrayse/VAS-File-Architect/README.md

 1. Clone the repository or download the executable.
 2. Prepare a directory with full-sized, primarily transparent `.png` images.
 3. Run `main.py` or the executable.
-4. Select the directory with your images through the GUI.
+4. Select the directory containing your images through the GUI.
 5. The program will automatically process the images and generate the `.vas` archive.
 6. Note: The generated `script.asl` file is a template and not a fully functional script.
 Modify it as needed to complete your ASL script based on your game's specific requirements.